tpaskhalis/tpaskhalis.github.io/index.md

 ---
 {% include JB/setup %}

-I am a fellow at the [New York University](https://www.nyu.edu/), [Center for Social Media and Politics](https://csmapnyu.org) and a PhD candidate at the [London School of Economics and Political Science](http://www.lse.ac.uk), [Department of Methodology](http://www.lse.ac.uk/methodology/).
+I am a postdoctoral fellow at [New York University](https://www.nyu.edu/), [Center for Social Media and Politics](https://csmapnyu.org).
+I received my PhD from [London School of Economics and Political Science](http://www.lse.ac.uk), [Department of Methodology](http://www.lse.ac.uk/methodology/).

 My methodological research interests include text analysis, machine learning, record linkage and data visualisation.
 Substantively, I'm interested in comparative and British politics, political communication, lobbying and social media.
 In my current research I analyse how organisations get access to government and what other strategies they employ to affect policy.